 - Korn shell ranks in the top 5% of languages

 - See also: c, unix, bourne-shell, emacs-editor, vi-editor, bash, motif-software, tcl, arexx

-- I have 36 facts about Korn shell. what would you like to know? email me and let me know how I can help.
+- Have a question about Korn shell not answered here?
+Email me and let me know how I can help.

 Last updated January 15th, 2020